-Time is running out to register for the Homes for Horses Coalition 2014 Summit in Denver, CO on July 31 and August 1, 2014!
+Thanks to all who participated in The Homes For Horses Coalition 2014 Summit in Denver, CO on July 31 and August 1.
+It was a great success!

 The Homes for Horses Coalition is supported by Animal Welfare Institute, American Society for the Prevention of Cruelty to Animals and The Humane Society of the United States through the Jeannie Dodson Equine Protection Fund.